Mortgage Liens Sample Clauses

 Mortgage Liens.
 If the Borrower or any of its Subsidiaries -------------- shall acquire any Real Estate and shall not at the time of such acquisition incur Indebtedness with respect thereto pursuant to (S)7.01(d)(ii)(B), the Borrower shall grant, or cause such Subsidiary to grant, to the Collateral Agent on behalf of the Secured Parties a first-mortgage Lien on such Real Estate in form and substance satisfactory to the Required Lenders.
 Any Lien on any such Real Estate shall provide that it shall be released upon the incurrence of any Indebtedness under (S)7.01(d)(ii)(B) that is secured by a Lien on such Real Estate permitted under (S)7.02(d)(ii).

 Mortgage Liens.
 Subject to the qualifications and limitations set forth expressly in the Mortgages and in the proviso set forth in Section 6.8(a) [Title to Properties], the Liens granted to the Collateral Agent pursuant to each Mortgage constitute a valid first priority Lien on the Real Property under applicable law, subject only to Permitted Liens.
-Schedule 1.1(R) sets forth a complete and accurate list as of the Closing Date of (x) Proved Reserves that constitute no less than eighty percent (80%) of the total present value of all Proved Reserves included in the Borrowing Base and (y) Proved Developed Producing Reserves that constitute no less than eighty percent (80%) of the PV10 value of all Proved Developed Producing Reserves included in the Borrowing Base.
+Schedule 1.1(R) sets forth a complete and accurate list as of the Closing Date of (i) Proved Reserves that constitute no less than seventy-five percent (75%) of the total present value of all such Proved Reserves included in the Borrowing Base and (ii) Coal Assets that are currently encumbered by a Mortgage under the Existing Credit Agreements.

 Mortgage Liens.
 The Liens granted to and for the benefit of Lender pursuant to the Collateral Pool Property Documents constitute a valid first priority Lien under applicable Law, subject to any Permitted Exceptions.
 All such action as will be necessary or advisable to establish such Lien of Lender and its priority as described in the preceding sentence will be taken at or prior to the time required for such purpose, and there will be, as of the date of execution and delivery of the Collateral Pool Property Documents, no necessity for any further action in order to protect, preserve and continue such Lien and such priority (except for the timely filing in the required offices of Uniform Commercial Code financing statement continuations).
 All filing fees and other expenses in connection with each such action have been or will be paid by Borrower.